Why This Watermelon Gazpacho Recipe is Perfect

 Step-by-step Instructions

 Making watermelon gazpacho is both fun and straightforward.
 To get started, simply combine the main ingredients in a blender: cubed watermelon, diced tomatoes, cucumber, red bell pepper, and green onion.
-Next, add a drizzle of olive oil, a splash of red wine vinegar, a handful of fresh basil leaves, a minced garlic clove, and season with salt, pepper, and, if you like an extra kick, jalapeño.
-Blend everything until it’s smooth, but don’t worry we’ll add a bit of texture back in later.
-Stir in some reserved, finely diced veggies, then let the mixture rest in the fridge for at least 3 hours (or even overnight) to really let the flavors sing.
+Next, add a drizzle of olive oil, a splash of red wine vinegar, a handful of fresh basil leaves, and a minced garlic clove, and season with salt, pepper, and, if you like an extra kick, jalapeño.
+Blend all ingredients until the mixture is smooth; however, do not be concerned, as we will reintroduce a touch of texture at a later stage.
+Add some finely diced veggies that you’ve reserved, then let the mixture rest in the fridge for at least 3 hours, or even overnight, to fully enhance the flavors.

 Blending the Gazpacho

-When you’re ready to serve, give the gazpacho a good stir.
+When you’re ready to serve, give the gazpacho a thorough stir.
+For garnishes, I love adding diced avocado or scattering some microgreens on top; they add a little creamy richness and visual appeal that’ll make this dish the star of any summer table.
+For garnishes, I love adding diced avocado or scattering some microgreens on top; they add a little creamy richness and visual appeal that’ll make this dish the star of any summer table.
 Then, drizzle a little olive oil on top to enhance that gorgeous, silky texture.
-For garnishes, I love adding diced avocado or scattering some microgreens on top they add a little creamy richness and visual appeal that’ll make this dish the star of any summer table.
+For garnishes, I love adding diced avocado or scattering some microgreens on top; they add a little creamy richness and visual appeal that’ll make this dish the star of any summer table.

 Serving Suggestions for Watermelon Gazpacho